 Now I can't wait to read that you bought that cauliflower in your grocery store and you made yourself this easy roasted cauliflower curry with garlic.

 Please do share this recipe.
-Thank you a lot for being here.
+Thank you for being here.

 I love you, Githu.